Stand with Ukraine flag

 Converter and Integration templates are created on the Cloud, so please log in as Tenant administrator to cloud instance.

-Before creating the Integration template, you need to create an Uplink and Downlink converter templates in Converters templates page.
+Before creating the Integration template, create an Uplink and Downlink converter templates on the Converters templates page.

-First, we need to create the Uplink Data converter that will be used for receiving the messages from the OPC UA server.
+First, we need to create the Uplink Data converter that will be used to receive the messages from the OPC UA server.
 The converter should transform the incoming payload into the required message format.
-The result message must contain the deviceName and deviceType.
+The resulting message must contain the deviceName and deviceType.
 These fields are used to submit the data to the correct device.
-If a device cannot not be found, a new device will be created.
+If a device is not found, a new device is created.
 Here is a sample of the payload from the OPC UA Server:

 Payload: